 2003 - Present

-The highest sale on record is an MS68-graded 1899 penny, which sold for $108,000.
-This exceptional price reflects the extreme rarity of such high-grade survivors.
-The second-highest sale, an MS67 example, brought $29,375—still impressive but far below the MS68 record.
+The highest sale on record is an MS68-graded 1899 penny, which sold for $108,000 at Heritage Auctions in August 2019.
+This exceptional price reflects the extreme rarity of such a high-grade survivor — it was part of the legendary Castle Collection, which held the #1 ranking in the PCGS Set Registry Hall of Fame.

-Mid-tier sales in the MS65 to MS67 range typically fall between $800 and $3,120.
-These represent more attainable goals for serious collectors seeking quality examples.
+Mid-tier sales in the MS65 to MS67 range typically fall between $350 and $15,000.
+These represent realistic goals for serious collectors seeking quality without a six-figure budget.

-Notably, the list includes an 1899 RPD (Repunched Date) FS-301 S-1 variety graded MS65.
-It sold for $660, showing that recognized die varieties can also command premium prices.
+Notably, the list also includes an 1899 RPD (Repunched Date) FS-301 S-1 variety graded MS65, which sold for $660.
+This shows that recognized die varieties carry their own premiums even at accessible grades.

-For most collectors, finding an MS65 or MS66 example offers a balance of quality and affordability.
+For most collectors, an MS65 or MS66 Red example offers an excellent balance of quality and affordability.

 History Of The 1899 Penny

-The Indian Head cent series debuted in 1859, designed by James Barton Longacre.
-It replaced the short-lived Flying Eagle cent, which had striking difficulties.
-The series would continue for 50 years, becoming one of America’s longest-running coin designs.
+The Indian Head cent series debuted in 1859, designed by James Barton Longacre, the Chief Engraver of the United States Mint.
+It replaced the short-lived Flying Eagle cent, which suffered from striking difficulties due to its high-relief design.
+The Indian Head series would run for 50 years, becoming one of America’s longest-running coin designs.

-By 1899, the United States was emerging from the economic depression of the 1890s.
-The country experienced renewed prosperity, with record-breaking foreign trade and growing industrial output.
-This economic recovery fueled strong demand for circulating coinage.
+By 1899, the United States was emerging from the severe economic depression of the 1890s.
+The Panic of 1893 had devastated the economy, but by the end of the decade, recovery was underway.
+Record-breaking foreign trade and rapid industrialization fueled new demand for circulating coinage throughout this period.

-The 1899 Indian Head penny arrived during this period of national optimism.
-It was among the final issues before the Lincoln cent replaced the series in 1909.
-For collectors today, the 1899 penny represents both the maturity of the Indian Head series and a turning point in American economic history.
+The 1899 penny arrived during this period of renewed national optimism.
+It represented one of the final issues before President Theodore Roosevelt’s coinage modernization efforts led to the Lincoln cent replacing the series in 1909.
+For collectors today, the 1899 penny stands as both a mature expression of the Indian Head series and a historical artifact from a pivotal turning point in American economic and artistic history.

 Also Read: 54 Most Valuable Indian Head Penny Worth Money (1859-1909)